The national 20mph limit has had a 5-year history of wide support within the Senedd.

 Some local authorities in England were calling on UK government to change the national limit from what they considered an unfit-for-purpose 30mph to 20mph and enable the local authority to set higher limits as exceptions on particular roads.

-The following month David Melding MS and John Griffiths MS spoke at the 20's Plenty conference held in Cardiff on Oct 2nd 2018.
+The following month Conservative AM David Melding and Labour AM John Griffiths MS spoke at the 20's Plenty conference held in Cardiff on Oct 2nd 2018.
 Both were advocating a national 20mph default within the conference.
 This specifically discussed setting 20mph as a national default limit and had wide political and institutional support.

 This led to the Deputy Minister for Economy and Transport for the Welsh Government setting up a "Welsh 20mph Task Force Group" in May 2019 to "identify the outcomes which would be expected from changing the default speed limit for restricted roads in Wales to 20mph, and the practical actions needed to implement this change in law".
 This was chaired by Phil Jones and included a wide range of participants including police, local authorities, emergency service, government officers and NGOs, as well as motoring, public transport and freight organisations.
 The "Final Report" was published in July 2020 and included the case for change and 20 recommendations on how to implement such a change.
 On 15th July 2020 the Senedd duly debated the findings of the report in a plenary session and passed motion NDM7355 supporting the Welsh Government's intention to set a national 20mph limit for restricted roads subject to subsequent approval by resolution of Senedd.

 This motion supported by 85% of the Members of Senedd showed a clear democratic and cross-party support for the proposal.
 It was particularly pleasing to see the wide support from Welsh Conservative Members of Senedd.